codingwithgeert/fossil-website/README.md

 - As a customer I want to have my items i clicked stored in a cart.

-- As a customer I want to see a deatailed page of the item i clicked.
+- As a customer I want to see a detailed page of the item i clicked.

 - As a customer I want to have a form to contact the developer of the website.

 #### Design

 The logo of the website is at the top left.
-Next to it are the navigation links to click to.
+Next to it are the navigation links you can interact with by clicking on them.
 On mobile devices the navigation links are inside a hamburger icon.
 When the user comes on the site it will see a carousel with pictures.
 Beneath it is the webshop name and a slogan.